heche-psb/fossiler/README.md

 **Phylogenetic Justification:** (MacGinitie, 1953) reported the fossil *Dioscorea sp.* at the Florissant Beds of Colorado.
 (Knowlton, 1919) suggested the *Dioscorea sp.* to be assigned into Dioscoreaceae.

 **Age Justification:** The age of the Florissant Beds of Colorado was dated as Priabonian.
 Thus, we used the age 37.71 - 33.9 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.16}}$**

+**Brief Desription:** The oldest fossil found in Ceratophyllales.

+**Age Bounds:** 113.0 - 100.5 mya.

+**Taxon & Specimen & Rock:** *Ceratophyllum sp.*, Cheyenne Sandstone Formation, Belvidere, Cretaceous of the United States.

+**Phylogenetic Justification:** (Huang and Dilcher, 1994) reported the fossil *Ceratophyllum sp.* at the Cheyenne Sandstone Formation of Kiowa County, Kansas.
+The assignment of the fossil to Ceratophyllaceae follows the definition of Carl Linnaeus.

+**Age Justification:** The age of the Cheyenne Sandstone Formation is dated as Albian (Huang and Dilcher, 1994).
+Thus, we used the age 113.0 - 100.5 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.